testomatio/reporter/docs/artifacts.md

 #### Ruby

-Attaching screenshot to Ruby test
+Attaching a screenshot to the Ruby test

 ```python
 # assume you created a screenshot